-- Receiving sounds as they come and go; listening to sounds as sounds (e.g. noticing loudness, tone, length, etc.); recognising sounds as events in the mind; and noticing layers of meaning added to the direct experience of sounds
+Receiving sounds as they come and go; listening to sounds as sounds (e.g. noticing loudness, tone, length, etc.); recognising sounds as events in the mind; and noticing layers of meaning added to the direct experience of sounds;

-Thoughts and emotions...
+Thoughts and emotions

-- Relating to thoughts similarly to how we relate to sounds -arising and passing away - Seeing recurring patterns and how these develop and play out within the mind - Using metaphors to help point towards what is being invited here - Acknowledging challenge (not setting up a specific idea of how we 'should' see thoughts - Using the breath as an anchor when the mind becomes unsettled - Expanding attention to include emotions, naming these, seeing arising as body sensations
+- Relating to thoughts similarly to how we relate to sounds -arising and passing away; - Seeing recurring patterns and how these develop and play out within the mind; - Using metaphors to help point towards what is being invited here (e.g. seeing thoughts as clouds in the spaciousness of the sky); - Acknowledging challenge (not setting up a specific idea of how we 'should' see thoughts; - Using the anchor to return to when the mind becomes unsettled or attention feels lost; - Expanding attention to include emotions; sensing the physical sensations that are part of the emotion;

+Mindfulness of the full range of experience

+(i.e., choiceless or open awareness)

-Mindfulness of the full range of experience (i.e. choiceless awareness)... - Bringing an open attention to whatever is arising/predominant moment by moment in the breath, body, thoughts, sounds, emotions, etc. - Noticing recurring patterns in the body and mind - Coming back to the breath as an anchor as often as is needed
+- Bringing an open attention to whatever is arising/ predominant moment by moment in the breath, body, thoughts, sounds, emotions, etc.; - Noticing recurring patterns in the body and mind; - Coming back to the chosen anchor as often as is needed.